Riding on Modinomics hopes, India's indebted companies rush to lock in funds

 Since the Modi government took office, however, the outlook for the economy and corporate earnings growth has improved.

-The average revenue of 24 companies in the infrastructure sub-index, which includes highly indebted firms including Reliance Communications and Jaiprakash, should rise 10.3 percent in this fiscal year to March from 8 percent last year, according to Thomson Reuters data.
+The average revenue of 24 companies in the infrastructure sub-index .CNXINFR, which includes highly indebted firms including Reliance Communications and Jaiprakash, should rise 10.3 percent in this fiscal year to March from 8 percent last year, according to Thomson Reuters data.

-"The worst is over.
-The companies' operating performance has bottomed out," said Deep Mukherjee, senior director, corporate ratings, at India Ratings & Research, a Fitch unit.
-(Additional reporting by Tommy Wilkes in NEW DELHI and Tripti Kalro in BANGALORE; Editing by Miral Fahmy)